underethsea/pooltogether-v5-node/README.md

 ## winBooster
 - the win booster contract is gated to the service provider, to use this you will need to deploy your own booster contract and app

+## this is an evolving set of scripts. some improvements to make...

+- More pricing and swap
+- Decimal parsing
+- Better play by play
+- Liquidator logging bug
+- Relay should check that the recent relay actually worked
+- General cleanup
+- Organize prize DB
+- Docs